-The College Board Opportunity Scholarships program guides students through the process of applying to college and rewards their efforts.
-You can provide information if you’d like to participate.
-Visit the College Board Opportunity Scholarships page for more information about this program and how student data is collected and used.
+Scholarships: The BigFuture Scholarships and Recognition Program guides students through the process of applying to college and rewards their efforts.
+Visit the BigFuture Scholarships page for more information about this program and how student data is collected and used.
 In addition to the information you share during the account creation process, we also use your PSAT/NMSQT and SAT score data to verify score improvements, and we may request proof of family income from students eligible for low-income scholarships.

 College Board partners with certain state scholarship organizations to connect eligible students to scholarships from organizations in their state.
 When you take an SAT test, if you’re eligible, your information will be automatically provided to your state scholarship organization unless you choose to opt out by contacting [email protected] or Customer Service.

 National Recognition Programs: The College Board National Recognition Programs create pathways to college for underrepresented students by awarding them academic honors and connecting them with universities across the country.
 We collect limited personal information to confirm your eligibility and administer the National Recognition Programs.
 The information you provide, and your recognition status, will be shared with your high school and may be shared with colleges and universities if you participate in our voluntary Student Search Service or to verify your recognition status.
 For more information visit https://satsuite.collegeboard.org/psat-nmsqt/scholarships-recognition/programs/overview.